This S4 class represents a four-dimensional brain image, which is used to store

 and process time series neuroimaging data such as fMRI or 4D functional

 connectivity maps.
-The class extends the basic functionality of NeuroObj
+The class extends the basic functionality of NeuroObj.

-class represents a vectorized form of neuroimaging data, supporting both in-memory
+The NeuroVec class represents a vectorized form of neuroimaging data, supporting both in-memory

 and file-backed data modes.
 It provides efficient data storage and access methods and integrates with

-the spatial reference system provided by NeuroSpace
+the spatial reference system provided by NeuroSpace.

 Arguments